anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 no certificate attributes are provided to the pledge.

-Triggering the pledge to create the enrollment-request is done using HTTPS GET on the defined pledge endpoint "/.well-known/brski/pledge-enrollment-request".
+Triggering the pledge to create the enrollment-request is done using HTTP POST on the defined pledge endpoint "/.well-known/brski/pledge-enrollment-request".

 The registrar-agent pledge-enrollment-request Content-Type header